John Butler, 1st Earl of Gowran

 John Butler, Earl of Gowran (1643–1677) was an MP in the Irish Parliament 1661–1666 before being created Earl of Gowran in 1676.
+He married but died childless.

 Birth and origins

 John was born in 1643 in Dublin, the sixth child of James Butler and his wife Elizabeth Preston.
-At the time his father was the 1st Marquess of Ormond but he would later become the 1st Duke.
-His father's family, the Butler dynasty, was Old English and descended from Theobald Walter, who had been appointed Chief Butler of Ireland by King Henry II in 1177.
+At the time his father was the 1st Marquess of Ormond, but he would later become the 1st Duke.
+His father's family, the Butler dynasty, were Old English.

 John's mother was his father's second cousin once removed.
 She was a rich heiress, the only child of Richard Preston, 1st Earl of Desmond.
 His parents had married on Christmas Day 1629.
 John was one of 10 siblings, but five died in childhood.
-The surviving children are listed in his father's article.
+See Thomas, Richard, and Elizabeth.

 Early years

 John was born in Dublin where his mother had rejoined his father in 1642 after the Confederates allowed her to leave Kilkenny Castle.
 In 1647 he was then taken by his parents to England when his father handed Dublin over to the Parliamentarians.
 In 1648 his mother took him and his siblings to Caen in Normandy, France, while his father stayed somewhat longer in England.
 His father then also fled to France and was employed by the king in Paris and on international missions.
 In 1652 the family in Caen ran out of money and his mother went with the children to London and obtained some help from Cromwell.
 In 1655 she moved to Ireland and lived with her children at Dunmore near Kilkenny.
 At the restoration, their father rejoined them in Ireland.